m1chaelwilliams/sdl2-youtube-project/README.md

 I strongly recommend using a debug build when writing your game.
 Download all the dependencies and set them up accordingly.

-A typicall folder structure would look like:
+A typical folder structure would look like:

 ```
 .